Kent County Cricket Club in 2016: County Championship

 Kent played 16 County Championship matches in 2016, playing once at home and once away against each of the other eight counties in Division Two.
 Six home matches were played at the St Lawrence Ground in Canterbury, with one match at both the Nevill Ground in Tunbridge Wells and the County Cricket Ground, Beckenham.
 The county won five games, drew eight and lost only twice in the Championship, finishing second to Essex County Cricket Club.
 In previous years a second-place finish would have led to promotion to Division One of the Championship, but 2016 saw a rebalancing of the number of teams in each division and, as a result, only one team was promoted.

 Kent's match against Worcestershire at New Road in April was abandoned without a ball bowled due to a water-logged outfield.
-This match was classed as a draw and five points were awarded to each side.
+This match was classed as a draw and five points were awarded to each team.

 Durham, who had finished 4th in Division One, were deducted 48 points by the ECB at the end of the season as a result of their financial problems.
 This resulted in their relegation to Division Two.
 The ECB announced that Hampshire, who had finished 8th in Division One, would be reprieved from relegation.
 Kent chairman, George Kennedy, launched an appeal claiming that Kent should be promoted instead of this reprieve for Hampshire given the one-off scenario of the runners-up of Division Two missing out on promotion in 2016.
 The ECB did not change their decision, meaning that Kent will remain in Division Two for the 2017 season.